What keeps you up at night?

 Retail Operator Strategies & Challenges

-The days of organic revenue growth from subscriber growth are coming to an end.
+The days of organic revenue growth are coming to an end.
 Communication Service Providers operate in an industry that is undergoing a paradigm shift - the rules of the game have changed considerably:

-- With increased Freedom of Choice due the proliferation of Social Networks– multi-channel integration, Customer retention and protecting wallet share are today’s top challenges
+- Multi-channel integration, Customer retention and protecting wallet share are today’s top challenges due to Freedom of Choice and Social Proliferation

-- SMAC based developments with its increased ‘connectedness’ possibilities are opening up new business models and therefore changing the landscape for both traditional and new players in the market
+- Increased ‘connectedness’ due to SMAC has opened up new business models which is changing the landscape for the traditional players in the market

 ICT Operator Strategies & Challenges

-- Enterprises believe they are able to extract greater value if an ICT Operator is able to bundle solutions over and above the traditional Connectivity based services
+- Enterprises want better value from an ICT Operator by providing bundle solutions over and above the traditional Connectivity based services

-- ICT Operators core competencies being Networks and Connectivity are unable to offer the additional value on that Enterprises are seeking
+- ICT Operators core competencies are Networks and Connectivity and hence their overall value to Enterprises is diminishing

-- To do this proper ICT Operators must double up as a IT Services Company, a Networking Company, an expert in multiple domains, and a Managed Services Provider
+- ICT Operators need to embrace a managed services model and become an IT Services Company, a Networking Company, an expert in multiple domains

-- We believe the market dynamics will require operators to consider inorganic strategies to differentiate, grow, compete, and execute profitably.
+- Ever changing market dynamics will require operators to consider inorganic strategies to differentiate, grow, compete, and execute profitably.

 Financial and Funding Implications

-The rapid change in environment has created a capability gap in the business [who has been hitherto investing in rationalizing and optimizing the technology assets] to address the challenges and opportunities alike but they are also finding it increasingly challenging to fund the required transformations:
+The rapid change in environment has created a capability gap in the business to address the challenges and opportunities alike but they are also finding it increasingly challenging to fund the required transformations:

 - CAPEX to Sales Ratio running north of 15% on account of Broadband Investments when the Industry average was 12%-13%